prati1201/Adventure-Works-Analysis/README.md

 # Adventure-Works-Analysis
-Analysis of Adventure works Company as part of Internship Project associated with Excelr and AI Variant curriculam
+Analysis of Adventure works Company as part of Internship Project associated with Excelr and AI Variant curriculum
 --------------------------------------------------------------------------------------------------------------------------------
 ### Problem Statement
 + Adventure works is a cycle manufacturing company looking forward to expand the sales accross various regions and territories.